TwinDB Really Loves Backups

-You are rest assured that we take portability very seriously and nothing gets rolled out without being automatically tested.
+Rest assured that we take portability very seriously, and nothing gets rolled out without being automatically tested.

-I would be publishing a separate post detailing how we implemented the Continuous Integration/Continuous Deployment pipeline.
+I will be publishing a separate post detailing how we implemented the Continuous Integration/Continuous Deployment pipeline.

-The main reason we developed TwinDB agent was to simplify the backup process.
-We did not want to build something that was complex to use or that would require the user to be a DBA.
-That is why in most cases no configuration is needed on part of the user.
+The main reason why we developed the TwinDB agent was to simplify the backup process.
+We didn’t want to build something that was difficult to use, or that would require the user to be a DBA.
+That’s why, in most cases the user doesn’t need a configuration.
 Things like backup schedule and retention policy already have sane defaults which work for most of the cases.
-A configuration can be tied to a group of MySQL servers or a single MySQL server and if you want to change the backup schedule it is very simple to change it from the GUI.
+A configuration can be tied to a group of MySQL servers or a single MySQL server, and if you want to change the backup schedule it is very easy to change it from the GUI.

-You do not need to SSH into the MySQL server to do any kind of configuration of the TwinDB agent.
+You don’t need toto login into the MySQL server with SSH tool/protocol to configure the TwinDB agent in any way.
 The agent is also smart enough to detect replication topology and chooses an appropriate slave to take backups.
-If the replication topology changes, the agent is able to detect that and would automatically choose a different slave to take backups.
+If the replication topology changes, the agent can detect that and would automatically choose a different slave to take backups.

-As you would have already noticed from the description above, in majority of the cases the agent is autonomous.
-The only times you would really need to interact with it is for example through the GUI when you have to make configuration changes, or when you need to restore backups.
+As you would have already noticed from the description above, in most cases the agent is autonomous.
+The only times you would really need to interact with it is, for example, through the GUI, if you have to make configuration changes, or if you need to restore backups.
 And then you have TwinDB support itself whenever you need it and wherever you need it.

-The TwinDB agent stores the backup on dedicated storage space and does not store it on the same server running MySQL.
-You do not even have to manage the storage space.
+The TwinDB agent stores the backup on a dedicated storage space, and not on the same server that runs MySQL.
+You don’t even have to manage the storage space.
 TwinDB manages the storage space and provides you with two options:

 - TwinDB-hosted scalable and secure storage in the cloud